Run a multi-node, scalable cluster with TiKV

 , resulting in any informational logs to be output to the standard output.
 To control the logging verbosity, specify the --log

 argument.
-The following command starts the database with trace
+The following command starts the database with debug

 and --pass